-Students take part in extra-curricular classes by choosing one elective each fortnight.
+Students take part in extra-curricular classes by choosing one elective for ech 2 week period they are at the Oxford Summer Academy.
 Electives lead to a recognisable achievement - an achievement that students can use in university applications to show that they have extensive and broad abilities and interests.
 With the support of the academic staff, electives take place during the afternoons and are designed to lead to recognizable, tangible outcomes.
 Electives, more than anything, are designed to be fun, and to allow students to let off steam!

 Below you can find descriptions of the electives on offer.
 To see examples of student's work and videos from last year's elective programmes, please visit our life at the academy page.

 The skills of writing prose, poetry and journalism are developed as students create content for the Oxford Summer Academy Magazine.
 This will be distributed to all students at the course end, as well as published.
 An example of the magazine can be found here: student magazine 2013.

 Profile Your Personality: